Yangban: Fashion

 Hats were also a huge part of Yangban fashion.
-Hats known as 갓 (gat), shaped in a round and big cylindrical top that covered their hair, featured a brooch on the top known as 정자 (jung-ja).
-The hat also featured some fashionable elements such as string with beads and elements depended on the wearer's personal preference and hierarchical rank.
-In the royal family, the number of strings on a hat adorned by the king or prince determined their ranks.
+Hats known as 갓 (gat), shaped in a large cylindrical top that covered the hair, featured a brooch on the top known as 정자 (jung-ja), as well as some fashionable elements such as string with beads and other items depending on the wearer's personal preference and hierarchical rank.
+In the royal family, the number of strings adorning a hat worn by the king or prince determined their ranks.

-Shoes worn by Yangban were of two kinds low-ankle shoes known as hye and high-cut shoes known as hwa.
+Shoes worn by Yangban were of two kinds: low-ankle shoes known as hye and high-cut shoes known as hwa.
 These two were strictly worn by the elite class.
 Footwear was also divided based on the material.
-For example, Commoners wore wooden clogs or straw shoes daily whereas Yangban and royal families wore leather shoes known as 갓신 (gatsin) with beautiful patterns and colors.
+Commoners wore wooden clogs or straw shoes daily, whereas Yangban and royal families wore leather shoes known as 갓신 (gatsin) with beautiful patterns and colors.

-While exploring the fashion of the Yangban class during the Joseon Dynasty, it reveals that their attire was more than just a question of personal preference, but a reflection of complex society systems and beliefs profoundly rooted in Confucian ideas.

-As highlighted by Lee Youngjae, the portrayal of Hanbok in Shin Yun-Bok's paintings offers invaluable insights into the attire of the ruling-class during this period.
-These garments, detailed in vivid colors and luxurious fabrics, symbolized not only the wearer's social standing but also adherence to Confucian ideals.
+As highlighted by Lee Youngjae, the portrayal of Hanbok in Shin Yun-Bok's paintings offers invaluable insights into the attire of the ruling class during this period.
+These garments, with their vivid colors and luxurious fabrics, symbolized not only the wearer's social standing but also adherence to Confucian ideals.
 Yi et al. (2007) further emphasizes the significance of traditional Korean outfit, demonstrating how apparel acted as a visible depiction of one's social status, with minor distinctions designating rank and connection.

 The colorful garments were exclusive to the Yangban class.
 From an economic standpoint, red was a highly luxurious item during the Joseon Dynasty.
 To dye a single set of deep red clothing required the cultivation of madder plants, and it took as much farmland to grow these plants as would yield enough grain to feed a family of four for a month.
 Furthermore, fabric dyed in a rich red hue costs more than four times the value of white cloth.
 Consequently, commoners dared not even contemplate using deep red colors.